 A producer’s first time working with child actors can be a stressful experience.
-As if getting a production off the ground weren’t already challenging enough, working with kids adds the complications of stage parents, studio teachers, and outdated child labor regulations to your already staggering workload.
+As if getting a production off the ground wasn't already challenging enough, working with kids adds the complications of stage parents, studio teachers, and outdated child labor regulations to your already staggering workload.

-Officially known as the California Child Actor’s Bill, the Coogan Law exists for the same purpose as all the other child actor protection laws that you’re going to encounter over the course of your production: to prevent the exploitation and abuse of working minors within the bounds of their employment on your set.
+Officially known as the California Child Actor’s Bill, the Coogan Law exists for the same purpose as all of the other child actor protection laws that you’re going to encounter over the course of your production: to prevent the exploitation and abuse of working minors within the bounds of their employment on your set.